autolab/Autolab/docs/features/annotations.md

 ## Scoring Behavior

 There are two intended ways for course instructors to use the add annotation features.
-Deductions from maximum ("negative grading"), or additions from zero ("positive grading").
+Deductions from maximum ("negative grading"), or additions to zero ("positive grading").

 The default setting is negative grading, but positive grading can be enabled under `Edit Assessment > Problems`.